Regard is a prevalent waterproofing material used to establish a ceaseless waterproof membrane barrier on stone and tile floors.

 Regard is a good waterproofing product, but it has a few exceptions with it.
 Check out the list below:

 - You should not use redgard as an adhesive.

 - When using redgard on any surface, remember to cover it with permanent flooring or tiles.
-You should never use it as a wear surface.
+You should never use it as a worn surface.

-- As with most waterproofing products, you should never use redgard in conjunction with solvents.
+- As with most waterproofing products, you should never use redgard with solvents.

 - Redgard won’t work as expected on wet surfaces and should never be exposed to hydrostatic pressure.

 - You should not use this product on surfaces that endure temp below 40 degrees F within 72 hours after applying it.